Nicola López

 Nicola López (1975) is an American contemporary artist known for her drawings, prints, installations and collages.

+López has exhibited both nationally and internationally including at the MoMA, Metropolitan Museum of Art, the Guggenheim, LACMA, Museo Rufino Tamayo in Mexico City, and the Beijing Inside-Out Museum (北京中间美术馆).
+She has been the recipient of numerous grants and residencies such as the Joan Mitchell Foundation MFA Grant in 2004, the 2005 NYFA Fellowship in Drawing/Printmaking/Book Arts, and Sovern/Columbia Affiliated Fellowship at the American Academy in Rome in 2020.
+López received a 2024 Guggenheim Fellowship in Fine Art.

 Early life

 López was born in Santa Fe, New Mexico, in 1975.
 She studied at the Escola de Artes Visuais (School of Visual Arts) in Rio de Janeiro, Brazil in 1996.
 She earned a BA in 1998 and an MFA in visual arts from Columbia University in 2004.
+In 2002 López also attended Skowhegan School of Painting and Sculpture.

 López lives in Brooklyn, New York, and she teaches at Columbia University.